-The borrower remains fully liable for the debt,

-but there will be no personal guarantees required as security for loans of up to £250,000.
-Personal guarantees may still be required, at a lender's discretion, for facilities above £250,000, but they exclude charges on the owner's main home.
-Recoveries under these guarantees are capped at a maximum of 20% of the outstanding balance of the

-CBILS facility, after the proceeds of business assets have been applied
+The borrower remains fully liable for the debt, but there will be no personal guarantees as security for loans of up to £250,000.
+Personal guarantees may still be required, at a lender's discretion, for facilities above £250,000, but they exclude the Principal Private Residence.
+Recoveries under these guarantees are capped at a maximum of 20% of the outstanding balance of the CBILS facility, after the proceeds of business assets have been applied